schmidtbri/policies-for-ml-models/blog_post/blog_post.md

 A policy is a system of guidelines that are used to make decisions.
 A software-defined policy is simply a policy that is written as code and can be executed.
 Most of the time, the policies followed by a software system are hard-coded into the system using whichever programming language the system is written in.
 This is often good enough for, but sometimes the policies are complex enough or change often enough to warrant writing them in a specialized language that is specifically designed for policies.
 By writing policies separately from the system that they will work in, we can decouple them from the system and make the system simpler to work in.
 Policies can also be written by domain experts and more easily integrated into the software system in this way.

 In this blog post we'll write policies for a deployed machine learning model, and we'll use the [Rego policy language](https://www.openpolicyagent.org/docs/latest/policy-language/).
-Policy decisions are made by querying policies written in Rego that are executed by the [Open Policy Agent](https://www.openpolicyagent.org/) which is a service that be integrated into software systems.
+Policy decisions are made by querying policies written in Rego that are executed by the [Open Policy Agent](https://www.openpolicyagent.org/) which is a service that can be integrated into software systems.
 Other services can offload policy management and execution to the OPA service, accessing it through an RESTful API.
 The OPA service is specifically built for low-latency evaluations of policies.
 Rego and OPA are already used to review [Kubernetes manifests](https://www.openpolicyagent.org/docs/latest/kubernetes-introduction/) for best practices, to review infrastructure deployments by [checking Terraform plans](https://www.openpolicyagent.org/docs/latest/terraform/), and to check for authorization within the [Envoy service mesh](https://www.openpolicyagent.org/docs/latest/envoy-introduction/).

 In this blog post we’ll also build a decorator that applies policies to the input and output of a model by using the OPA service.
 By using the decorator pattern that we’ve shown in previous blog posts, we’ll be able to show how to integrate policies separately from the model itself.
 We'll show how to deploy the ML model inside of a RESTful service along with the decorator, all by modifying a simple configuration file.